wordofwarning/wordofwarning.org/hab/worksahead/index.md

 ---
 <small>Updated 17 January 2025</small>

-**Works Ahead** is a project developed out of the old Method Lab & SeedFund schemes which [hÅb](/hab) ran with greenroom until 2011.<br>Since 2012 it has offered over 35 small, supported, work-in-development commissions for artists selected from the previous year's [Emergency](/hab/emergency) platform and/or other events — with support including mentoring and a public showing of the next stage of the work, often in partnership with <a href="https://contactmcr.com" target="_blank">Contact</a>.
+**Works Ahead** is a project developed out of the old Method Lab & SeedFund schemes which [hÅb](/hab) ran with greenroom until 2011.

+Since 2012 it has offered over 35 small, supported, work-in-development commissions for artists selected from the previous year's [Emergency](/hab/emergency) platform and/or other events — with support including mentoring and a public showing of the next stage of the work, often in partnership with <a href="https://contactmcr.com" target="_blank">Contact</a>.

 In [2024](/hab/worksahead/#2024) we did things a little differently — **Works Ahead: Radiator** invited a group of artists to explore their own Live Art practice over an incubator weekend, starting with [an informal evening sharing](/archive/2024-worksahead) on **Friday 24 May 2024** at MMU Grosvenor East — now it's over, see [images from the event](/galleries/2024-woah).